 - 1. Due to effects of the natural environment, most building surfaces require periodic cleaning.
 This cleaning can occur as part of a routine maintenance program, but should be undertaken on a very limited basis to prevent unnecessary deterioration and damage to exterior surfaces.
 It is most likely cleaning will only occur prior to scheduled repainting of exterior materials.
 Tests should be conducted to ensure that the proposed method to clean the masonry surface does not contribute to the deterioration of the building element.
 The selected cleaning process should represent the gentlest method available to complete the task. - 2.
-Some masonry walls within the commercial district are painted, although this is likely not the historic finish.
-If painted, the painted surfaces should be properly maintained to protect the building element.
+Masonry walls within the historic district are typically painted.
+These painted surfaces should be maintained to protect the building element and enable the building to properly convey its historic character and architectural integrity.
 Painting projects for the masonry exterior surfaces should include removal of damaged paint to the next sound layer using the gentlest technique available.
 This would include removal by hand-scraping or other accepted preservation techniques (chemical stripping).
 Techniques should be tested for compatibility with the building material to ensure that the process does not introduce unnecessary damage.
 New paint should be tested for its compatibility with the material to ensure a proper bond to the exterior wall surface.
 The removal of paint from a historically painted masonry wall is not recommended.